sashkoristov/bachelor-theses/README.md

 ---

-Develop invokers to other compute end points - e.g. AWS ECS, Fargate, Docker, Kubernetes, Fission, OpenWhisk ...
-This will allow xAFCL to run not only serverless functions, but also functions in a container and on some open source FaaS frameworks.

 ## 3. AFCL vs-code IntelliSense

 Initial idea: build the FC using VS-code, but with intelligent proposal to fill the code (IntelliSense).

-# Recently started bachelor theses for the AFCL Environment)
+# Recently started bachelor theses for the AFCL Environment

 ## 1. *xAFCL* simulation framework